Toroidal field coils

 It was then MHI's turn to carefully lower the 130-tonne curved outboard leg over the vertical assembly.
 Four guide pillars installed on the sides of the winding pack prevented the component from causing damage as it descended to rest on four temporary supports.
 Equipped with 3D positioning adjustment capabilities, the supports allowed the outboard leg to be adjusted precisely to match the weld bevels of the inboard leg within tolerances of +/- 0.5 mm over a length of 16 metres.

 Once matched, four welders worked simultaneously to balance welding shrinkage and maintain any deformation to less than 3 mm as they welded the two halves of the coil case together.
 The precision laser tracker was called into action again to monitor the coil case shape during the entire process, allowing real-time adjustments to the weld paths in response to the actual deformation observed.
 With this careful technique, deformation over 9-metre-wide coil was optimized to 1.5 mm.

 The success of the first winding pack insertion operation in Japan confirms the technologies and tooling of the selected technique and demonstrates that QST contractors can meet the tight tolerances required.
 This is excellent news, as work is proceeding In Japan on the fabrication of eight other ITER toroidal field coils.

 At MHI's Futami plant, the next step will be to install and weld the inner covers that complete the case assemblies (see the AP and BP components in the diagram here

 ) and finally to inject resin to fill any space between the winding pack and the coil case.
-With the strong collaborative effort between MHI and MELCO, the Japanese Domestic Agency is confident to meet these challenges in full respect of all project specifications.
+With the strong collaborative effort between MHI and MELCO, the Japanese Domestic Agency is confident of meeting these challenges in full respect of all project specifications.

 return to the latest published articles